dmurfet/deeplinearlogic/README.md

 Some general notes: they train the Copy task on `num_classes = 8` that is, an alphabet of `8` symbols, and on sequences of length `N = 5`.
 They include an end marker symbol.

-### Questions

-- How are the read and write addresses initialised?
-- How is the memory state initialised?
-- How is the controller internal state initialised?
-- How are the recurrent matrices H, U, B initialised?
-- How are the weights and biases generating the s, q, e, a and gamma initialised?
-- Which rotations do they allow? e.g. `[-1,0,1]`.

 #### Read and write addresses

 From `init.py` we see that `init.OneHot` contains